netham45/screamrouter/Readme/ui.md

 When VNC is enabled for a source media keys will appear under the card, and the global media hotkeys will send control commands to the source.

 See [the Command Receiver documentation](/Readme/command_receiver.md) for more information.

----

-For more detailed information on configuration and advanced usage, please refer to the configuration.md file in the documentation.